davidreeder/ios-ntp/README.md

 MOSNTPClock is a class interface to an augmented version of ios-ntp.
 Please see below for the original README about ios-ntp.

-See the "xcode" directory for an example.  example-MOSNTPClock.xcodeproj depends on "ios-ntp" and "classes".
+See the "xcode" directory for an example built to iOS 7.1. example-MOSNTPClock.xcodeproj depends on "ios-ntp" and "classes".

-### About
+### Overview

 Implement timer to limit usage of NTP:
-  * Provides simple backoff in case of failure
+  * Provides simple backoff in case of failure;
-  * Use previous synchroniation values (if any) in case of error
+  * Use previous synchronization values (if any) in case of error.

 Class level notifications regarding success/failure.

 Provide NTP time -OR- NTP time + arbitrary offset.

-Test whether NTP protocol is currently active
+Test whether NTP protocol is currently active.

 Test whether last iteration of time synchronization was successful.